App for Fitness Device in React Native: How to Develop Guide from Technical Lead

 • make all the necessary math to find the value.

-At this point, I think we have everything to make sure your app correctly processes all the protocols, saves the values, understands the protocols, and has no issues adding another protocol as it won’t change any line of the code.
+At this point, I think we have everything to make sure we are building a fitness app React Native that correctly processes all the protocols, saves the values, understands the protocols, and has no issues adding another protocol as it won’t change any line of the code.
 In fact, we could even bring the protocols to some outer API and load it on demand to lower our app bundle.

 Still, there are quite a few protocol-related issues, which we'll briefly discuss in the next part.